antmicro/audio-latency-tester/doc/source/installation.md

 apt install cmake python3 build-essential gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib libusb-1.0-0-dev
 ```

-To run the project it is also required to install `PyUSB`
+To run the project it is also required to install `PyUSB`:

 ```sh
 pip install pyusb